 The Royals announce manager Dick Howser, who led the team to the World Championship last season, will miss the rest of the campaign to undergo treatment for a brain tumor.
 The Kansas City skipper, who will attempt a comeback during spring training, will lose his courageous battle against cancer in June.

-With a home run in his eighth consecutive game, Don Mattingly ties Dale Long’s 1956 major-league record.
+With his home run leading of the top of the fourth inning off Jose Guzman in the Yankees' 7-2 loss to Texas at Arlington Stadium, Don Mattingly ties Dale Long’s 1956 major-league record by homering in eight consecutive game.
 Ken Griffey Jr. will equal the mark in 1993 with the Mariners.

 In 2 1/3 innings, Mariners hurler Gene Walter balks four times in a 12-3 loss to Detroit.
 The southpaw becomes the third American League pitcher to tie the major league record this season.